AdityaKumar-Tiwari/Chess-Tactics/README.md

 # Chess-Tactics
-This is a chess apploication made by using java.
+This is a chess application made by using java.